 3. Host a Happy Holidays Happy Hour

 This is an event that you can do in person or on a virtual platform.
 A Holiday Happy Hour can include any variety of drinks (with or without alcohol) and if virtual, then anything your employees choose on their own.
 And if you want something a bit more structured, opt for a fully facilitated mixology event.
 We offer a delightful Virtual Holiday Happy Hour, Team Mixology, Beer and Cheese tasting, or Wine Tasting events.
+Our expert guides help to provide the perfect holiday party entertainment as a plus!

 Of course, no matter where you are, encourage moderation and safety-first–you don’t need any Blitzed Blitzens running around.